 Alignment is about our freedom

-Alignment isn’t another “should” – it’s not “sit up straight” or proper posture.
+Alignment isn’t another “should” we have to deal with – it’s not “sit up straight” or proper posture.

 Alignment isn’t a place that you can finally get to, and then you just get to stay there and enjoy life without pain.

 Alignment is the freedom we all have to choose what direction we want to go in each moment: